 Editorial Note: We earn a commission from partner links on Doughroller.
 Commissions do not affect our authors’ or editors’ opinions or evaluations.
 Learn more here.

 There are few things more annoying in my life than recurring, nominal bank fees.
-I find it amazing that, even at the age of 32, few things can rile me up more than looking over a bank statement and finding a $9.99 monthly charge.
+I find it amazing that few things can rile us up more than looking over a bank statement and finding a $9.99 monthly charge.

 Money from your checking account can be transferred to your savings account.
 Then, you can choose to keep it there or set up external transfer accounts (there is no charge to transfer cash).

 SpotMe lets you make debit card purchases that may overdraw your account free of any overdraft fees.
 Chime will “spot” you whenever you want that little extra cushion to cover the cost of a purchase.

 There isn’t any fee to use SpotMe, but you’ll have the ability to leave Chime an optional tip (note that whether you tip or not will not affect your eligibility for SpotMe) as soon as you repay your negative balance.
 Chime says this tipping helps them offer this service to its members at no strict cost.

 To be eligible for SpotMe, Chime members who receive a single deposit of $200 or more in qualifying direct deposits to the Chime Checking Account each month.
 Limits are determined by Chime based on factors such as account activity and history.
 It’s important to know that any purchase you make that would overdraw your account over your SpotMe limit will be declined.
 It’s also important to know Chime Member Services can’t manually boost your SpotMe limit.